 History of the University of Tennessee

 Founded in Knoxville in 1794 as Blount College, the institution that would become the University of Tennessee began as a struggling higher education institution with a small student body and faculty.
 Rev. Samuel Carrick served as its first president, forming the first academic programs from the seminary courses once taught from his home.

 Named for Tennessee’s first governor, William Blount, the college was “open to students of all denominations” and operated from a downtown Knoxville building that was provided by James White, Knoxville’s founder.
 The college’s first tuition was $8 a session.

 A State Institution: East Tennessee College

 In 1807, Blount College became a state institution and was renamed East Tennessee College.
 Carrick died two years later, and the institution, on shaky financial ground, closed for several years.

 East Tennessee College reopened in 1820 under the guidance of Rev. David Sherman.
 Fortunes improved, and the college bought 40 acres just west of downtown to establish a campus on what is now known as “The Hill.”

 The college’s fifth president, Joseph Estabrook, led a significant period of growth that began in 1834.
 The following years saw the addition of faculty, improvements to the curricula and new dormitories.
 Estabrook advocated the value of public education and importance of establishing strong regional colleges in West, Middle and East Tennessee.
 In 1840, the Tennessee legislature ratified his vision by renaming the college East Tennessee University.

 Tennessee’s Land-Grant Institution: The University of Tennessee

 The campus was ravaged during the Civil War, but its fortunes turned when Congress passed the Morrill Act of 1862.
 That law awarded “land-grant” institution status, allocating federal land and funds to teach agricultural and mechanical subjects and to train students for military service.
-Complications associated with the Civil War prevented the formal designation in Tennessee until 1869, when the former East Tennessee University became the University of Tennessee.
+Complications associated with the Civil War prevented the formal designation in Tennessee until 1869, when the former East Tennessee University became the state’s land grant institution.
+In 1879, the legislature changed the institution’s name to the University of Tennessee.
 Trustees soon approved the establishment of medical departments through the Nashville Medical College and added advanced degree programs.